ros2/ros2_documentation/source/How-To-Guides/Installing-on-Raspberry-Pi.rst

 You may choose from ros-core, ros-base, or perception.
 See `here <https://www.ros.org/reps/rep-2001.html>`__ for more information on these variants.

-Fetch and run the images:
+Fetch and run an image:

 .. code-block:: bash

-    docker pull ros:rolling
+    docker pull ros:rolling-ros-core
-    docker run -it --rm ros:rolling
+    docker run -it --rm ros:rolling-ros-core

 You can also build images yourself: